Are We In A Recession?

 The Past Six Recessions – Because Hindsight Is Always 20-20

-What they did in this report was go back and look at the past six recessions.
+What they did in this report was analyze the economy by going back and examining the past six recessions.
 They looked at how many states had negative GDP based on the SCI metric at the start of that respected recession when hindsight was 20-20.
-Here's what they found.
+This information is crucial for SAHMs and the Fed to understand the impact of economic downturns.

 Number of States That had negative SCI growth at the start of these six recessions: